THE RING-FENCING TRANSFER SCHEME (RFTS) – THE PROCESS OF TRANSFERRING AGREEMENTS

 For documents related to the Court process, please see our Key documents page.

-*The RFTS Court process will be used wherever possible to transfer large volumes of agreements to Lloyds Bank Corporate Markets plc.
+*The RFTS Court process was used wherever possible to transfer large volumes of agreements to Lloyds Bank Corporate Markets plc.
 However, some agreements will transfer to Lloyds Bank Corporate Markets plc individually, in a process known as contract-specific novation, which requires individual client consent to transfer.
 Contract-specific novation largely applies to contracts governed by the laws of jurisdictions outside the UK, but there could be other exceptions which your Relationship Manager will speak to you about if your business is affected.